utkarshk384/monorepo-watch/README.md

 # Monorepo Watch

 NOTE: This is a work in progress.
-Currently it's in its alpha state.
+Currently it's in its beta state.
 Any suggestions are warmly welcomed 😄.
 <br/>
 <br />